Planning-Inspectorate/data-model/docs/appeal.md

 ## changedDevelopmentDescription

-The description of the development, if it was changed by the LPA
+Indicates that the LPA has changed the development description

 `changedDevelopmentDescription`

 *   is required

-*   Type: `string`
+*   Type: `boolean`

 *   can be null